 |Rail Connection||Tuas Link|

-Tuas Bus Terminal is a bus terminal located in Tuas, at the junction of Tuas West Drive and Jalan Ahmad Ibrahim.
+Tuas Bus Terminal is an elevated bus terminal located in the Tuas Industrial Area, just off Tuas West Drive and opposite Raffles Marina.
 The terminal primarily serves as a terminating point for bus routes serving the Tuas Industrial Estate.
-It connects with Tuas Link MRT Station along the East-West MRT Line, allowing for convenient transfers between the rail network and bus services at the terminal.
+It connects with Tuas Link MRT Station along the East West MRT Line, allowing for convenient transfers between the rail network and bus services at the terminal.